Which Foods Stain the Teeth?

-- Berry fruits – Blueberries, blackberries, cherries, or pomegranates, they all leave stains behind.
+- Berry fruits – Blueberries, blackberries, cherries, or pomegranates, all leave stains behind.
 Avoid excessive consumption, rinse and brush soon after.
 There’s no rule to completely avoid them; they’re good for your heart and overall health.
-Besides that, eat more of white grapes and white cranberries.
+Besides that, eat more white grapes and white cranberries.
 They are less likely to stain your teeth.

 How to Prevent Tooth Staining?

-The idea is not to stop consumption of such foods and beverages completely; that’d be asking for too much.
+The idea is not to stop the consumption of such foods and beverages completely; that’d be asking for too much.
 Instead, try and cut back a little on each of them.
 Being aware of what you eat and how much, and consciously cutting back is the key to good oral health.

 You may even try out other means to avoid tooth staining while enjoying a cheat meal or drink.
 For instance, use straws to sip sodas, colas, iced teas, and juices.
-This prevents the acidic liquid from sticking on to your teeth.
+This prevents the acidic liquid from sticking to your teeth.